usra-riacs/stochastic-benchmark/README.md

-# Stochastic Benchmark - Windows Sticker
+# Window Sticker - Stochastic Benchmark

-Repository for Stochastic Optimization Solvers Benchmark code.
+Repository for Stochastic Optimization Solvers Benchmark implementation of the Window Sticker framework.

 Details of the implementation and an illustrative example for Wishart instances found [here](examples/wishart_n_50_alpha_0.5/wishart_n_50_alpha_0.50.ipynb) are given in this [document](Window_Sticker_Paper_Clean_Copy.pdf).